 What are acoustic screens?

-Acoustic screens are vertical, freestanding or desk mounted fabric covered, double-sided screen dividers.
+are vertical, freestanding or desk mounted fabric covered, double-sided screen dividers.
 Used in open areas, like open plan offices, to absorb noise or to reduce echo.
 Acoustic screens act as a barrier by helping to prevent noise from passing through one area to another.
 They are designed to minimise sound travel and to create private spaces in open plan offices.
 Acoustic screens offer the dual benefit of sound absorption and blocking.
 These screens are flexible and can be easily re-positioned in order to provide the most effective sound blocking solution.

 What are acoustic panels?

-Acoustic Panels are noise absorbing panels that attach to your walls, glass or hang from your ceiling.
+are noise absorbing panels that attach to your walls, glass or hang from your ceiling.
 Acoustic panels are designed to reduce, correct or absorb noise pollution in noisy areas.
-These panels come in a variety of finishes, colours and sizes and are the most popular choice of soundproofing options within offices due to that fact that they are easy to install anywhere within the office.
+These panels come in a variety of finishes, colours and sizes and are the most popular choice of soundproofing options within offices due to the fact that they are easy to install anywhere within the office.
 Though their main objective is to reduce noise pollution in open spaces, they also help to add a touch of design and style to any wall space they are attached to.

 Do sound absorbing panels work?

 Yes, sound absorbing panels work, but their effectiveness is dependent on many factors; such as space itself, the number of panels used and the level of noise you are hoping to reduce.
 By placing sound absorbing panels where sound waves bounce back sound reverberation will lessen, making it easier to hear and focus.
 Sound absorbing panels improve the sound quality within your room by absorbing sound in your office, classroom, canteen or anywhere where excess noise is a big problem.
-Their levels of sound absorption are dependant on the size of the panels and the material used to make them.
+Their levels of sound absorption are dependent on the size of the panels and the material used to make them.
 Thicker panels may absorb more sound waves, but in general, the amount of panels you have stationed around a room has a bigger influence on the amount of sound reduction experienced within the space.